liferay/liferay-docs/discover/portal/articles/02-web-experience-management/02-starting-site-development/02-creating-and-managing-pages/04-adding-applications.markdown

 ![Figure 8: To enable page customizations, click on the *Configure Page* button next to the page, expand the *Customization Settings* area, and click on the *Customizable* button.](../../../../images/page-customizations.png)

-Once you've enabled the *Customizable* selector, you can select the sections of the page you'd like to enable customization for, depending on the layout template of your page.
+Once you've enabled the *Customizable* selector, select the sections of the page you'd like to enable customization for, depending on the layout template of your page.
 Enable one or more of the *Customizable* sections to allow site members to customize certain sections of the page.
 Regions that